 This article provides several possibilities to test when facing a camera that will disconnect for no apparent reason.
 Not discussed in this article because it does not necessarily cause cameras to disconnect are random flashing patterns of the IR LEDs.
 A common cause for this is the boot loader failing or the camera being stuck in TFTP mode.
 To correct this issue, perform TFTP recovery.

 - Inconsistent Camera Authentication or Configuration

 - Related Articles

 Most importantly, consider if the camera disconnections warrant troubleshooting in the first place.
 Often camera disconnects can be triggered by changes made to the network, such as disconnecting a cable, restarting a switch, changing configurations, or even a power outage.
-Comparing the timestamp of the disconnect with the events and alerts from your UniFi Network Controller or network hardware may reveal the cause.
+Comparing the timestamp of the disconnect with the events and alerts from your UniFi Network application or UniFi OS Console hosting the application may reveal the cause.

 For cases where further investigation is required, this article discusses the common causes for camera disconnects.

 Faulty wired infrastructure may cause unpredictable behavior, including camera disconnects or random reboots.
 Even though a camera may initially establish a network connection when first installed, a damaged or unreliable signal path can present problems that don’t become apparent until external factors such as interference, vibration, temperature fluctuations, or further wear and tear affect the cabling.

 The easiest way to quickly rule out wired infrastructure faults is to remove the camera from its installed location, and connect it using a short, known-good patch cable to the same switch that the UniFi OS Console hosting Protect (for example, a Cloud Key) is connected to.
 If the problem is resolved, then the issue is either related to the network hardware between your UniFi OS Console hosting Protect, and cameras (network switches, wireless links, etc), power-related (as discussed below), or network cable related.